Path-Restore: Learning Network Path Selection for Image Restoration: Experiments

 \textbf{Training and Testing Details.} We further evaluate our method on a complex restoration task as that in RL-Restore~\cite{yu2018crafting}, where an image is corrupted by different levels of Gaussian blur, Gaussian noise and JPEG compression simultaneously.
+The network architecture is presented in Figure~\ref{fig:architecture_mix}, where there are four paths in each dynamic block.
 Following~\cite{yu2018crafting}, we use DIV2K-T750 for training and DIV2K-T50 for testing.
 We report results not only on 63$\times$63 sub-images as in~\cite{yu2018crafting} but also on the whole images with 2K resolution.
 To conduct a thorough comparison, we test RL-Restore in two ways for large images: 1) each 63$\times$63 region is processed using a specific toolchain (denoted by RL-Restore-re), and 2) each 63$\times$63 region votes for a toolchain, and the whole image is processed with a unified toolchain that wins the most votes (denoted by RL-Restore-im).

+In the first training stage, the random policy (initialization of path section) is a categorical distribution related to the specific combination of distortions.
+In particular, we classify each type of distortion (\ie, Gaussian blur, Gaussian noise and JPEG compression) into 10 levels (from 1 to 10) in the same way as RL-Restore~\cite{yu2018crafting}.
+The degradation levels of blur, noise and JPEG are denoted by $l_b$, $l_n$ and $l_j$, respectively.
+The parameters of categorical distribution can be written as $\sigma(\boldsymbol{l})$, where $\sigma(\cdot)$ is the Softmax function and $\boldsymbol{l}=(1, 0.2l_b-0.1, 0.2l_n-0.1, 0.2l_j-0.1)$.
+Given this prior distribution, if an image is mainly corrupted by one type of distortion, it will be assigned to the corresponding path with a high probability.
+If none of these three types of distortion is severe, the input image will be dispatched to the first path (bypass connection).

 \textbf{Quantitative Results.} The quantitative results are shown in Table~\ref{tab:mix_results}.
 The results on 63$\times$63 sub-images show that Path-Restore achieves a slightly better performance compared with RL-Restore.
 While testing on large images with 2K resolution, our method shows more apparent gain (0.2 dB higher) than RL-Restore-re and RL-Restore-im with just a tiny increase in computational complexity (FLOPs).
 The CPU runtime of RL-Restore-re, RL-Restore-im and Path-Restore are 1.34s, 1.09s and 0.954s, respectively.
 These results show that Path-Restore runs faster than RL-Restore in practice.
 The reason is that RL-Restore needs extra time to switch among different models while this overhead is not needed in the unified framework -- Path-Restore.